alvr-org/ALVR/wiki/Building-From-Source.md

 ## Fedora CUDA installation

 If you are here for CUDA installation on Fedora you're at the right place!
-Else continue down to [Client Building](https://github.com/alvr-org/ALVR/wiki/Building-From-Source#client-building)
+Else continue down to [Android App Building](https://github.com/alvr-org/ALVR/wiki/Building-From-Source#android-app-building)

 ### 1. Install Nvidia drivers and Fedora CUDA driver